prostephano/behavior_clone/README.md

 Augmentation was used not only to generate more training data, but also force generalization of the model

 The following augmentation was applied during training
+* flip: An image was randomly flipped, along with its angle.
+This was suggested by Udacity
 * black out: Either the left or right 60% of the image was blacked out.
 This forced the network to predict angle based on one side of the image.
 In fact, this is similar to how humans drive.
-If one side of the lane is invisible, a human driver would rely on the other side
+If a lane marking on one side of the road is unclear, a human driver would drive based on the other side
-* flip: An image was randomly flipped, along with its angle

 ## Result
 The resulting model performed well on the first track.
 The following is a video of how the model navigates through the course.
 A short manual intervention was done (around 3:22) to make the car go the opposite direction